Burst-Statistics/definitions/readme.txt

 * Does not replace in H1-6 elements.
 Only in post content.
 * You can use a tooltip with or without featured image.

+= How it works =

+For every post on your website you can designate a keyword.
+That keyword will than be auto-replaced in the content by a hoverable link with tooltip, if so desired.

+= Example =

+As a use case for Complianz.io; we have a custom post type "Definitions", every definition explains a keyword in more detail.
+If we use "Cookie Policy" on our website, this word will be underlined as a tooltip and on hover will show a infobox with an internal link to this definition.
+[Example](https://complianz.io/customizing-the-cookie-policy-templates/)

 = Support =
 Please leave a review and/or feature request so we can help each other!
 If you have any questions, please leave them at the support forum on wordpress.org.